KamalAassab/chillin-coffee/README.md

 ## 📖 About The Project

-**Chillin Coffee** is a premium entertainment and coffee destination located in the heart of Maarif, Casablanca.
+**Chillin Coffee** is a premium entertainment and coffee destination located in the heart of Casablanca.
 We offer a unique fusion of high-quality artisan coffee, next-gen gaming (PS5), classic board games, professional billiard & snooker tables, and a vibrant atmosphere featuring live music, karaoke, and showcases.

 This website is a high-performance Next.js application designed to showcase our diverse offerings and provide a seamless experience for our community.